rubailly/visa-apiMicroservice/README.md

 instructions bank account.

-The institutions acquirer(a bank or financial institution that processes credit or debit card payments on behalf of a merchant) processes the Visa message, creates a record of merchant payment and reverts back with a response message containing the MerchantPushPayments Response Attributes.
+The institutions acquirer(a bank or financial institution that processes credit or debit card payments on behalf of a merchant) processes the Visa message, creates a record of merchant payment and reverts back with a response message containing the MerchantPushPayments
+Response Attributes.

 An acquiring bank is a bank or financial institution that processes credit or debit card payments on behalf of a merchant.

+### Checkout

 __Checkout API__